bilgino/angularforddd/README.md

 ![](src/assets/images/Reactive_Flow.png)

-Application services usually provide query methods for retrieving view models of domain state (CQS).
-However, for complicated page flows and user interfaces it would be inefficient to build view models in a query method, due to the large number of additional dependencies.
+Typically, application services provide query methods for retrieving view models of domain state (CQS).
+However, for complicated page flows and user interfaces it would be inefficient to elaborate view models in a query method, due to the large number of additional dependencies.
 Instead, we can use view model provider services to facilitate access to view models in a more efficient way.
 Consequently, the application service may use the view model provider service to retrieve presentation data.